 It was our seafood block.
 Chef J finished his st jacques demo and arranged seared scallops between two halves of baked puff pastry with a splash of creamy sauce — perfect combination of flavors and textures.
 For the old classic preparation, the puff pastry was shaped as a shell.
 I couldn’t understand why nobody serves scallops like this any more.
 Since than, I’ve been using this idea for my scallop dishes and seafood appetizers.

-This is perfect quick dinner for two if you happen to have a leftover sushi rice and a piece of good sushi grade fish.
-Yellowtail is my favorite, but salmon, fatty tuna, or escolar are good substitutions.
-They are available in Central Market, frozen.
-When prepping ingredients, I slice fish frozen.
-I normally cook and serve this fried rice not plated.
-My husband and I put our chairs close to each other and enjoy eating it from cast-iron skillet.
+This recipe will help you to fix a quick dinner if you happen to have leftover sushi rice and a piece of good sushi grade fish.
+Yellowtail is my favorite, but salmon, fatty tuna, or escolar are suitable substitutions.
+When preparing the ingredients, slice your fish frozen and keep slices frozen until the moment they go on top of the rice.
+It prevents overcooking the fish.
+I usually cook and serve this fried rice in a hot pan.
+It is fun to put chairs closer and enjoy eating dinner shoulder to shoulder.

 My first XO sauce was a gift from Taiwan.
 Three little jars with shrimp, scallops, and assorted seafood flavors looked very expensive.
 I opened the first jar, sniffed, and immediately liked its complex flavor.
 The sauce went into a variety of stir-fries and I was gone in the blink of an eye!